 Reinforcement learning encourages the agents to obtain the most rewards in the circumstances through the interaction between the agent and the environment.
-The algorithm is informed when the agents' behavior is incorrect, but the proper behavior response is not disclosed.
+The algorithm is informed when the agents' behavior is incorrect, whereas the proper behavior response is not disclosed.
 Unlike supervised learning, agents are not granted explicit inputs and outputs.
 Because of these features, reinforcement learning has been widely applied in numerous fields of study (Lovas, 1998), with strong online learning and self-learning capabilities in complex environments.
-However, reinforcement learning has relatively poor convergence ability than other machine learning algorithms (Weiss & Ed, 1999).
+However, reinforcement learning has relatively poor convergence ability compared to other machine learning algorithms (Weiss & Ed, 1999).
 Designing the reward function and optimization function so that reinforcement learning can converge quickly in a complex environment is the key to the proper application of reinforcement learning in actual scenarios.

 The fundamental reinforcement learning algorithm is based on the Markov decision processes (MDPs), which are a classical formalization of sequential decision making, where the existing action will not only influence the immediate rewards, but also long-term returns (Zhou et al., 2017).
-MDPs regularize the reinforcement learning by the sequence of,
+MDPs regularize the reinforcement learning by the sequence of, discover the best optimization decision and get the best cumulative reward R in the current environment, which can be addressed as an MDPs problem.